yudataguy/Awesome-Japanese/readme.md

 * [Japanese in Anime & Manga](http://anime-manga.jp/) - Learn Japanese from anime and manga.
 * [Satori Reader](https://www.satorireader.com/) - Japanese reading and listening practice, first two chapters of each article is free.:moneybag:
 * [Keio University Reading Materials Bank](http://language.tiu.ac.jp/materials/jpn/index.html) - The site is mostly in Japanese, but follow the 1-stars for the easiest reading materials.
 It's great because there is an English glossary integrated into the articles.
+* [lhscan](https://lhscan.net) - Website with a lot of japanese manga
+* [BilingualManga](https://bilingualmanga.com/) - Website with manga that can be switched from japanese to english

 ## Listening